Here are the essential financial models every founder in Kenya needs to prepare before seeking funding:

 - Gross profit

-- Operating expenses (salaries, rent, utilities, marketing)
+- Operating expenses (e.g. salaries, rent, internet, marketing)

 - Net profit or loss